arduriki/arduriki/README.md

 - 👋 Hi, I’m @arduriki or Jordi Ardura.
 - 👀 I’m interested in ... becoming a cross-platform app developer.
 - 🌱 I’m currently learning ...
 Crossplatform app develpoment at Centre Teknós Universitat de Vic.
-- 💞️ I’m looking to collaborate on ... a project that can help me to grow as a software developer.
+- 💞️ I’m looking to collaborate on ... a project that can help me to grow as a Python developer, DevOps developer or Cybersecurity.
 - 📫 How to reach me ... check please my LinkedIn profile 😃.
 - 💼 Soon ...
 I'll be uploading some public repositories based on the education received or learned through different sources.